grnet/synnefo/docs/source/devguide.rst

 ===========================  ===============================

 If a ``format=xml`` or ``format=json`` argument is given, extended information on the objects will be returned, serialized in the chosen format.
-For each object, the information will include all object metadata (names will be in lower case and with hyphens replaced with underscores):
+For each object, the information will include all object metadata, except user-defined (names will be in lower case and with hyphens replaced with underscores).
+User-defined metadata includes ``X-Object-Meta-*``, ``X-Object-Manifest``, ``Content-Disposition`` and ``Content-Encoding`` keys.
+Also, sharing directives will only be included with the actual shared objects (inherited permissions are not calculated):

 ==========================  ======================================
 Name                        Description